Dental Implants in Austin, TX

 Metal-Free Dental Implants

 Oral surgeons can use a CT scan or X-rays to determine if enough bone exists.
 Patients who lack adequate bone structure can undergo a bone grafting procedure for additional support.
-Patients who grind their teeth are also suitable candidates for a dental implant procedure.
+Further, patients who grind their teeth are also suitable candidates for a dental implant procedure.
 These patients are fitted with a special dental splint to wear during sleep.
 The splint protects dental implants during the healing process.
 Your dentist will measure and fit the dental splint during the procedure.
-What kind of patients may not be suitable candidates for dental implants?

-- Patients with periodontal disease (gum disease) may need additional treatment before receiving dental implants
+- You are experiencing periodontal disease (gum disease) and need additional treatment before receiving dental implants.

 What Can I Expect from the Dental Implant Process in Austin, TX?